Ferrovanadium: Composition

 Vanadium content in ferrovanadium ranges from 35% to 85%.
 FeV80 (80% Vanadium) is the most common ferrovanadium composition.
 In addition to iron and vanadium, small amounts of silicon, aluminum, carbon, sulfur, phosphorus, arsenic, copper, and manganese are found in ferrovanadium.
 Impurities can make up to 11% by weight of the alloy.
 Concentrations of these impurities determine the grade of ferrovanadium.

 Synthesis

 Eighty-five percent of all vanadium extracted from the Earth is used to create alloys such as ferrovanadium.
-There are two common ways in which ferrovanadium in produced, silicon reduction and aluminum reduction.
+There are two common ways in which ferrovanadium is produced: silicon reduction and aluminum reduction.

 Reduction by silicon

-Vanadium pentoxide (V2O5), ferrosilicon (FeSi75), lime (CaO) and slag (recycled vanadium containing waste) and are combined in an electric arc furnace heated to 1850 °C. Silicon in the ferrosilicon reduces the vanadium in V2O5 to vanadium metal.
+Vanadium pentoxide (V2O5), ferrosilicon (FeSi75), lime (CaO) and slag (recycled vanadium containing waste) are combined in an electric arc furnace heated to 1850 °C. Silicon in the ferrosilicon reduces the vanadium in V2O5 to vanadium metal.
 The vanadium then interacts with the iron to form ferrovanadium.
 Excess lime and V2O5 are added to use up the silicon and refine the metal.
 This process produces vanadium concentrations between thirty-five and sixty percent.